 - Designation of Temporary or Standby Custodian

-Before trying to get custody of another person’s child, it is highly recommended you speak with a lawyer to understand your options and build your case.
+This area of the law is complex, however, so it is highly recommended you speak with a lawyer to build your case.

 How does domestic abuse affect custody?

-The court begins with the presumption that if either or both parents request it, joint legal custody is in the best interests of the child.
-However, if domestic abuse has occurred between the parents, the court will begin with the opposite presumption.
-The court will consider the nature and context of the domestic abuse and the implications of the domestic abuse for parenting and for the child's safety, well-being, and developmental needs.
+The court will also consider the nature and context of the domestic abuse and the implications of the domestic abuse for parenting and for the child's safety, well-being, and developmental needs.

 Do grandparents have custody or visitation rights?